 Primary Roles of a Resident Fellow

-Explore the different types of roles a Resident Fellows may experience during the course of an academic year.
+Explore the various expectations for Resident Fellows during the course of an academic year.

 Resident Fellows bring their interests and pedagogy to the house to shape the intellectual life in residences.
-RFs set vision for student learning and engagement and develop methods and programs to realize it.
+Resident Fellows set a vision for student learning and engagement and develop methods and programs to realize it.

-Resident Fellows develop productive, effective working relationships with each staff member and engage them in their own learning processes through their positions.
-The Resident Fellow is expected to create a sense of teamwork among the staff and counsel them through problem solving.
+Resident Fellows work in partnership with their Neighborhood Program Director to supervise student leaders.
+Together, they develop productive, effective working relationships with each student leader and engage them in their own learning processes through their positions.
+The Resident Fellow is expected to create a culture of teamwork among the student leaders and counsel them through critical thinking and problem solving.

-Being a Resident Fellow is an active, not passive, endeavor and one of ongoing collaboration with student staff and university professional staff.
-Through this collaboration, Resident Fellows help students develop a sense of belonging to their house and responsibility for the welfare of their housemates as they learn about the social complexity and diversity that exists in each house.
+Being a Resident Fellow is an active, not passive, endeavor, and one of ongoing collaboration with student leaders, neighborhood professional staff in Residential Education, and university professional staff.
+Through this collaboration, Resident Fellows help students develop a sense of belonging to their house and neighborhood and responsibility for the welfare of their housemates and neighbors as they learn about the social complexity and diversity that exists in each house and neighborhood.

 Interpersonal and Emotional Health

-Resident Fellows work with house staff to examine and respond to the social structures that develop in a house.
-In addition, each house staff member, including the Resident Fellow, works to know individual students and to respond to emerging emotional health concerns.
+Resident Fellows are part of an interdependent team of neighborhood professional staff who work to provide support and resources to their residents.
+Part of this work is done locally with house student leaders to examine and respond to the social structures that develop in a house.
+In addition, each house student leader, including the Resident Fellow, works to know individual students, create an environment where residents feel a sense of belonging, and respond to emerging emotional health concerns through active engagement.